 One of the best ways to market yourself in the medical billing industry is through in-person visits where you drop off marketing material and create relationships with providers.

-Moreover, creating a website and business cards for your service, as well as offering incentives will stimulate growth and lead opportunities.
+Moreover, creating a website and business cards or vCards for your service, as well as offering incentives will stimulate growth and lead opportunities.

 While generating leads, consider providing these free incentives to lure in prospects: